Thanksgiving holiday closings

 City offices

-• City offices in Galveston, Friendswood, Clear Lake Shores, Kemah, Jamaica Beach, Hitchcock, La Marque, Texas City, Santa Fe, League City, Bayou Vista and Tiki Island will be closed today and Friday.
+• City offices in Galveston, Friendswood, Hitchcock, La Marque, Texas City, Clear Lake Shores, Kemah, Jamaica Beach, Santa Fe, League City, Bayou Vista and Tiki Island will be closed today.

-• There will be no trash pickup in Galveston today.
-Today’s trash will be picked up Friday, and so forth.

-• There will be no trash pickup or recycling in Friendswood today.
-Today’s trash will be picked up Monday and recycling will start back up Dec.
-3.

 • Information wasn’t provided from the city of Dickinson.